 Living In Packed Lots

-Pigs, chickens, turkeys, ducks, geese and others are also predominantly kept inside intensive factory farms, where they never get to walk on the earth or breathe fresh air.
-For the billions of animals crammed in together, there is nothing at all that makes life worth living.
+Cows, pigs, chickens, turkeys, ducks, geese are predominantly kept inside intensive factory farms and lots, where they never get to walk on the earth or breathe fresh air.
+Some are caged for their entire lives.
+For the billions of animals crammed in together in barren pens there is nothing at all that makes life worth living.

 Forced To Reproduce